 Once you have chosen the best builder, they will need to coordinate with multiple subcontractors, including electricians, plumbers, HVAC installers, specialty carpenters, masons, etc. Elite builders like SevernWoods know and work with the best and most professional subcontractors but this part still takes up to 4 weeks.
 After your builder gathers competitive bids from subcontractors they should create a detailed and accurate cost estimate and construction schedule.

-In Toronto, Zoning approvals can be a challenge and time consuming.
+In Toronto, Zoning approvals can be a challenge and time-consuming.
 If an owner is planning to add even a modest amount of floor area to their home an application is made by the Architect to the Zoning department for approval.
-In most cases the existing home is too large for the current zoning by-laws for the property and any increase in floor area will require an application to the Committee of Adjustment for a minor variance allowing for the desired changes to the home.
+In most cases, the existing home is too large for the current zoning by-laws for the property and an increase in floor area will require an application to the Committee of Adjustment for a minor variance allowing for the desired changes to the home.
 The initial application for Zoning review will take approximately one month and the wait time for a Committee of Adjustment hearing will be from 4 to 6 months.
-Once approved at Committee of Adjustment a Building Permit can be applied for with the Building Department after a 20 day appeal period.
-Building permits will usually take about one month to be issued after application is received.
+Once approved at the Committee of Adjustment a Building Permit can be applied for with the Building Department after a 20 day appeal period.
+Building permits will usually take about one month to be issued after the application is received.
 If you anticipate needing a minor variance for any aspect of your project it’s best to work with an experienced local contractor and Design Professional.

 Construction is the phase most people are thinking of first when they ask how long a renovation will take.
 Again, the answer is largely dependent on the size and scope of your renovation.
 House Beautiful lists the following estimates for various area remodels: six to sixteen weeks for a room addition, three to twelve weeks for a kitchen renovation, and three or more weeks for a bathroom renovation or basement finish (click here to see more).
 For a major whole home remodel, we estimate that this part of the process generally takes four to thirteen months, and in some circumstances, even longer.